alnah005/Konkan/README.md

 ```

-## How to match your cards to other players
+## How to combine your cards with other players

 1) It must be your turn
 2) You must have your cards set or you're in your winning turn that was mentioned in [2.](#conditions-to-set-your-cards)
-3) The Card/s that you are matching must complete one of your opponents groups
+3) The Card/s that you are combineing must complete one of your opponents groups
 ```
 Example: